catmaid/CATMAID/sphinx-doc/source/installation.rst

 10. Setting up a production webserver
 #####################################

 You have various options for setting up CATMAID with a production webserver - you can choose from (at least) the following options:

-1. Nginx and either gevent, uWSGI or Gunicorn, in which case see :ref:`alternative-install`
+1. Nginx and either Gevent, uWSGI or Gunicorn, in which case see :ref:`nginx`

 2. Apache + mod_wsgi, in which case see :ref:`apache`

-We usually prefer to use Nginx because of a more straight-forward configuration, smaller memory footprint and better performance wirh available WSGI servers.
+We prefer to use Nginx because of a more straight-forward configuration, smaller memory footprint and better performance with available WSGI servers.

 Note if the domain you are serving your image data from is different from where CATMAID is running, `CORS <https://en.wikipedia.org/wiki/Cross-origin_resource_sharing>`_